azohra/memo_generator/README.md

 # Used to Authenticate your bot into the Trello workspace
 config :memo_generator, api_key: System.get_env("TRELLO_API_KEY")
 config :memo_generator, api_token: System.get_env("TRELLO_API_TOKEN")

-# Provide the link to a logo of your company
-config :memo_generator, logo: ""

-# Add a splash or signature (simmilar to the one below) to be added underneath the title
-config :memo_generator, splash: ""
 ```

 ## Usage